farzinlize/odin/telecom/short-def.md

 The Base Station Subsystem (BSS) is a crucial component in traditional cellular telephone networks, responsible for handling traffic and signaling between mobile phones and the network switching subsystem.
 It consists of two primary components:
 - the Base Transceiver Station (**BTS**)
 - the Base Station Controller (**BSC**)
+### Abis Interface
+enabling the transfer of information between the Base Station Transceiver Subsystem (BTS) and the Base Station Controller (BSC)